Liadh Ní Riada

 Liadh Ní Riada (/ga/; born 28 November 1966) is an Irish cultural activist and former Sinn Féin politician who served as a Member of the European Parliament (MEP) for the South constituency from 2014 to 2019.
 She was the Sinn Féin candidate in the 2018 presidential election.
 As of December 2024, Ní Riada is director of a cultural centre in Ballyvourney, County Cork.

-She left Sinn Féin some time after her failed presidential election campaign and became an independent.
+She left Sinn Féin some time after her unsuccessful presidential election campaign and became an independent.
 She unsuccessfully contested the 2025 Seanad election as an independent candidate.

 Media and cultural activity

 Ní Riada is a former television producer and director and she served on the board tasked with setting up TG4, the Irish-language television channel.
 She has directed and produced several documentaries, and ran her own production company for several years.
 Ní Riada has described herself as passionate about heritage and culture, and she has been a vocal advocate for Irish language rights.

 In July 2020, Comharchumann Forbartha Mhúscraí, a Ballingeary-based community development co-operative for the Muskerry Gaeltacht, appointed Ní Riada as language planning officer, to encourage use of Irish in the area.
 In December 2020 she was nominated by Sinn Féin to the board of Foras na Gaeilge.
 In February 2022 she became director of Ionad Cultúrtha an Dochtúir Ó Loingsigh, a cultural centre in Ballyvourney.